sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 ### Ancestral place
 A lot of Indian business communities picked their surname from their place of origin.
 While its not based on the occupational but still should be part of this list.
+**Aggarwal** came ‘from Agar or Agroha’, and the community is split into 18 (according to some, 17 and a half) gotras.
+These include Bansal, Goel, Garg, Jindal, Kansal, Mittal, Singhal, etc.

-**Aggarwal** came ‘from Agar or Agroha’, Ahluwalia ‘from Ahlu’, Irani ‘from Iran’, Lad ‘from southern Gujarat’, and Mathur ‘from Mathura’.
+Ahluwalia ‘from Ahlu’, Irani ‘from Iran’, Lad ‘from southern Gujarat’, and Mathur ‘from Mathura’.
 Many of the Marwadis picked their name based on this like Jhunjhunwala, Singhania, etc. So did the Khatris, Arora came from Aror (now Rohri, in Sind, Pakistan).

 Pancholi, is a community who came from the Panchal region.
 Khambhata is from Gulf of Khambhat, or Khambaj.

+Billimoria gets its name from Billimora, which was situated on the banks of the river Ambika, in Gandevi taluka and Navsari district of Gujarat state.
 ### Others
 Dhawan on the name of a clan in the Khatri (‘member of the warrior caste’ who later got into business) community.
 It is popularly believed to mean ‘runner’, ‘messenger’, from Sanskrit /dhāv-/‘to run’.